 Many options exist within the English major.
-We offer two main tracks: our Standard Major ("Non Designated") and the Creative Writing concentration.
-Within the Standard Major, you can explore a series of concentrations devoted to historical period, genre, or critical approach -- and you can add these to your Standard Major at any time before graduation.
+We offer two main tracks: our Standard Major and the Creative Writing concentration.
+Within the Standard Major, you can explore a series of concentrations devoted to historical period, genre, or critical approach -- you can discuss a concentration with your advisor.

 Concentrations within the Standard Major consist of four courses.
 They do not increase the total number of courses for the major; students instead build the concentration from courses already taken to fulfill the major.
 A student choosing a concentration in Poetry and Poetics, for example, would still complete the major in the same number of courses.
-On the way, the student would need to take four poetry courses: usually 2 at the intermediate (ENGL 1000-1999) and 2 at the advanced level (0500-0599; 2000-2999)--but exceptions can be made if the course holds the relevant Concentration attribute.
+On the way, the student would need to take four poetry courses: usually two at the intermediate (ENGL 1000-1999) and two at the advanced level (0051; 0500-0599; 0700-0799; 2000-2999; 4000-4998; 5000-5999) -- but exceptions can be made if the course holds the relevant concentration attribute.

 HOW TO DECLARE A CONCENTRATION:

-First, we recommend you write to your Major advisor (or to ther Undergraduate Chair or Associate Undergraduate Chair) to discuss why you'd like to add or switch your Concentration.
+First, we recommend you write to your Major advisor (or to the Undergraduate Chair or the Associate Director of Undergraduate Studies) to discuss why you'd like to add or switch your concentration.
 Then, once you are ready, you must initiate the process in Path@Penn by using the “Declare/Update Field of Study” form:

 - Go to the Path Forms page: https://srfs.upenn.edu/registrar/forms